notioncollective/regexpoetics/README.md

  	- Reset button
  		- reset text
  		- send "stop" osc message
  - Maybe we should use captures and not matches?
-Have to theink about this a bit
+Have to think about this a bit
  - Abstract messaging a bit so that all osc messages are also sent back to the client
  - Update namespacing to "/com/nc/regexpoetics/" ?
 Or something project-specific.
  - BUG: Sometimes live updating interferes with your typing.
  	- Possible fix: each client gets a client id, sends that id with messages.

 ## Release Notes

+### 0.0.4
+ * Added osc paths or individual expression word count, or individual expression char count.
+ * A few bug fixes

 ### 0.0.3
 - Updated messages to include the following